Developer: Tengen Publisher: Tengen Released: 1993 Genre: Platformer

 Awesome Possum exhibits all of the most annoying traits of the worst mascot platformers of the era.
 The smarmy, self-sure smirk is irritating and he just does not look appealing with his goofy jump suit.
 Never mind the fact that he is a brown opossum with a bushy tail.
 It doesn’t help that this came the same year as Rocket Knight Adventures, the other game starring an opossum that is far cooler.
 The game’s eco theme manifests in the trash you pick up.
 But it’s not like collecting one hundred nets you an extra life.
 It is superfluous fluff.
 After every level you are treated to eco themed quiz with trivia no twelve year old would know.
 As awful as that is that isn’t the worst part of the game.
 Awesome Possum actually talks.
 Incessantly.

 This was a new phenomenon during the 16-bit era.
-It wasn’t enough that we had to look at these annoying assholes.
+It was not enough that we had to look at these annoying assholes.
 Now they could talk and that was a bridge too far.
 Awesome Possum constantly quips, He has a comment for every situation which is impressive even though most of the cartridge size was devoted to the speech.
 It eventually gets repetitive, especially as he feels the need to tell you he’s awesome constantly.
 At least you can turn off the voices in the options.
 But that robs the game of its only defining feature and sadly it has problems.

 His only attack is an unwieldy spin attack that is near useless.
 The terrible hit detection means you will take damage more than actually killing enemies.
 The jumping physics are all over the place as Awesome Possum literally flings about large chunks of the stage without your input.
 It makes no sense and ruins the already bad level design.
 With that in mind the items that boost your speed and jumping prowess hinder your progress and are best left avoided.